-Unfortunately, unless you’re hoping to build up a stash of karma points, you’re not doing yourself any favors.
+Unfortunately, unless you’re hoping to build up a stash of karma points, you’re not doing yourself any favors by keeping quiet.
 Like it or not, promoting yourself at work is a necessary part of your career.
-You don’t have to be a blowhard like Jennings account guy, but you do need to be able to let your coworkers and your bosses know what you do, at what you’re best and what you accomplish in your job.
+You don’t have to be a blowhard like the Jennings account guy, but you do need to be able to let your co-workers and your bosses know what you do, what you excel in, and what you accomplish in your job.

-If the very idea of self-promotion makes you cringe, you need to change your perception of self-promotion entirely.
-You probably think it means bragging and pumping yourself up above others.
-It doesn’t have to be like that.
+If the very idea of self-promotion makes you cringe, you need to change your perception entirely.
+You probably think it means bragging and pumping yourself up above others, but it doesn’t have to be like that.
 In fact, it shouldn’t be like that.

-First, accept it as a part of your career.
-Just like the tasks you do on a day to day basis, promoting yourself is a necessity.
-Think of yourself as a great product.
-It doesn’t matter how amazing you are, if you don’t advertise to the right crowd, no one will know.
-If you think it’s your boss’s job to take note of who is kicking butt and performing at a high level, you’re kidding yourself.
-Your boss has a lot on his/her plate and a lot of employees to handle.
-They simply can’t see everything that goes on.
+First, accept self-promotion as a part of your career.
+Just like the tasks you do on a daily basis, promoting yourself is a necessity.
+Think of yourself as a great product — you may be amazing, but if you don’t advertise to the right crowd, no one will know.
+If you think it’s your boss’ job to take note of who is kicking butt and performing at a high level, you’re kidding yourself.
+Your boss has a lot on his or her plate and a lot of employees to handle, and thus simply can’t see everything that goes on.
 In that light, you’re not bragging, you’re simply keeping your boss in the loop.
 Simple, right?

 This may seem like one of those things that go without saying, but it really needs to be said.
 Before you can actively promote yourself within your work environment, you need to take note of what it is that you do best.
 Do you excel at training new employees?
 Have you developed new methods or procedures?
 Are you a deadline beater extraordinaire?
 Make a list of your strengths and then think about the successful projects that you’ve worked on.
 How did your skills help create that success?

 Now that you’ve done your personal inventory, it’s time to let your office know just how much you contribute.
 To make this easier, don’t focus on yourself, but on the successful projects that you’ve been a part of recently.
 By providing updates at team meetings and commenting on the success of your projects, you can demonstrate your successes without hammering the team with “I did this” and “I accomplished that.”
-You’ll come across as a team player who is only concerned about the success of the company while making your part in things clearly known.
+Instead of being boastful, you’ll come across as a team player who is only concerned about the success of the company, but you’ll also make your part in things clearly known.

-Very few successes come from someone working alone.
+Very few successes come from working alone.
 You probably had help, right?
-Take time to recognize those who helped make it happen.
+Take time to recognize those who helped make your accomplishments happen.
 Even if you have to dip into your own pocket to reward them with free lunch or a simple card, the benefits will outweigh the cost tremendously.
 Here are a few suggestions: